ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Analysis Methods**

-The *Analysis Methods* entity describes the computational workflow that created processed data in more detail.
+The *Analysis Method* entity describes the computational workflow that created *Process Data Files* in more detail.

 ### **Analysis Methods metadata properties**